ebenezerbj/ai_chatbot/QUICK_SETUP_OTP.md

 4. Verify authentication works

 ### For Production
-1. Set up Twilio account
+1. Set up SMS Online Ghana account
+2. Generate API key
+3. Register sender name (e.g., "AKCB")
-2. Add credentials to `.env`
+4. Add credentials to `.env`
-3. Test SMS delivery
+5. Test SMS delivery
-4. Deploy to Render (will auto-deploy from GitHub)
+6. Deploy to Render (will auto-deploy from GitHub)

 ## Troubleshooting

 ### OTP Not Appearing in Console
-- Check that Twilio variables are NOT set in .env
+- Check that SMS_ONLINE_API_KEY is NOT set in .env
 - Look for: `[OTP DEV MODE]` in console output
 - Verify server restarted after code changes

 ### SMS Not Sending (Production)
+- Verify API key is correct in .env
+- Check that sender name is registered and approved
-- Verify Twilio credentials are correct
+- Verify phone numbers are in Ghana format (233XXXXXXXXX)
-- Check Twilio console for errors
+- Check SMS Online Ghana dashboard for delivery status
-- Ensure phone number has SMS capability
+- Ensure account has sufficient credits
-- Check Twilio account balance

 ### Database Connection Issues
 - Run `setup-database.bat` if not done yet